charlesreid1/go-rosalind/Readme.md

 go get https://github.com/charlesreid1/go-rosalind/chapter1
 ```

 This can now be imported and used in any Go program.

-Try creating
-a new Go program in a temporary directory and running it with
+Try creating a `main.go` file in a temporary directory,
-`go run`:
+and run it with `go run main.go`:

 ```
 package main